 Lakes Commercial Developments Limited has an interest only loan from ASB of \$700,000 for the purchase of Old Taupo Road.
 This loan has interest charged at BKBM rate plus a margin.
 The facility term is 12 months and is reviewable annually.
-It was extended for a further twelve months in September 2020.
+It has been extended.